xnmeet/react-scan/README.md

 **Q: Why this instead of React Devtools?**

 React Devtools aims to be a general purpose tool for React.
-That's great and I think it can be useful.
-However, I deal with React performance issues every day, and React Devtools just doesn't fix my problems well.
-So, I built React Scan specifically to find performance issues.
-If this sounds like you, then React Scan may be a better choice.
-Also, some general issues about React Devtools' highlight feature:
+However, I deal with React performance issues every day, and React Devtools doesn't fix my problems well.
+There's a lot of noise (no obvious distinction between unnecessary and necessary renders), and there's no programmatic API.
+If it sounds like you have the same problems, then React Scan may be a better choice.

+Also, some personal complaints about React Devtools' highlight feature:

 - React Devtools "batches" paints, so if a component renders too fast, it will lag behind and only show 1 every second or so
 - When you scroll/resize the boxes don't update position